 Professional woman on laptop with text "build a marketing tech stack thats right for your team"

-The bad news.
-An over-reliance on technology can stifle marketing creativity.
+But over-reliance on technology can stifle creativity and turn stack-building into a nightmare for your team.
 Plus, the overwhelming choices available can turn the “simple” task of building your marketing technology stack into a nightmare for your team.

 In this article, we discuss the key elements you need in your marketing tech stack, the problems marketers encounter when building a MarTech stack, and the right way to build one.